bigskysoftware/missing/www/demos/apg/disclosure.md

 ---
-layout: demo.vto
 title: Disclosure
 templateEngine: [vento, md]
 apg:
  quote: |
   A disclosure is a widget that enables content to be either collapsed (hidden) or expanded (visible).
   It has two elements&colon; a disclosure button and a section of content whose visibility is controlled by the button.
   When the controlled content is hidden, the button is often styled as a typical push button with a right-pointing arrow or triangle to hint that activating the button will display additional content.
   When the content is visible, the arrow or triangle typically points down.
  url: https://www.w3.org/WAI/ARIA/apg/patterns/disclosure/
 shortcuts:
  - keys: ["Enter"]